The Military Option

 - Bahrain, which is headquarters for the U.S. Fifth Fleet, has a restive Shiite majority that is split between Arabs and Persians.

-- Saudi Arabia has a significant Shiite population in its eastern province, the country’s oil-producing heartland, would certainly not want to be seen as cooperating with the United States.
+- Saudi Arabia has a significant Shiite population in its eastern province, the country’s oil-producing heartland, and would certainly not want to be seen as cooperating with the United States.

 - Qatar, host to the U.S. Combined Air Operations Center, maintains decent relations with Tehran.